zaharamirzaei/FoodChat-AI/README.md

 - No model fine-tuning is required.
 - The project focuses on **modular chatbot architecture** and **agent-based reasoning**.
 - Food data is partially sourced from `The New Complete Book of Foods.pdf`.

+---

+## 📜 License

+This project is for **educational purposes only**.
+Feel free to fork and experiment with it.